seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **MERCUTIO**
 The pox of such antic, lisping, affecting
 fantasticoes; these new tuners of accents!
-‘By Jesu,
+'By Jesu,
 a very good blade! a very tall man! a very good
-whore!’
+whore!'
 Why, is not this a lamentable thing,
 grandsire, that we should be thus afflicted with
 these strange flies, these fashion-mongers, these
-perdona-mi’s, who stand so much on the new form,
+perdona-mi's, who stand so much on the new form,
 that they cannot at ease on the old bench?
 O, their
 bones, their bones!